lewismunnoz/ih_datamadpt1120_project_m2/README.md

-In this project we are challenged to build a dashboard using Tableau to visualize information of the features of diamonds.
+In this project we are challenged to build a dashboard using Tableau to visualize information of a dataset about diamonds and their quantitative and qualitative features.

 ![Image](images/diamonds.gif)

-This dashboard will show us an in-depth analysis of a dataset about diamonds in order to know which are the best factors to buy a diamond for your wedding ring.
+This dashboard will show us an in-depth analysis of a dataset about diamonds in order to know which are the best factors to buy a diamond for any reason.

 # **Technology used:**
 Tableau, Python, Pandas, Plotly.